Media Contacts and Guidelines

-- The MUHC is bound by the Act Respecting Access to Personal Health Information.
-As such, all members of the media must provide advanced notice to the MUHC Public Affairs office before conducting an interview with a patient, staff member or physician.
-Members of the media must also be accompanied by a representative from the MUHC Public Affairs office, or hospital delegate, while at the MUHC.
+- The MUHC is bound by the Act respecting Access to documents held by public bodies and the Protection of personal information.
+As such, all members of the media must provide advanced notice to the MUHC Communications Office before conducting an interview with a patient, staff member or physician.
+Members of the media must also be accompanied by a representative from the MUHC Communications Office, or hospital delegate, while at the MUHC.
 Unaccompanied journalists will be removed from the premises, by Security Services if necessary.

 - Any patients or family member being interviewed by the media must first sign an official MUHC consent form.

-- Even if family members consent to speaking with the media, permission from the MUHC Public Affairs office is required if that interview is to take place within the hospital or on hospital grounds.
+- Even if family members consent to speaking with the media, permission from the MUHC Communications Office is required if that interview is to take place within the hospital or on hospital grounds.
 The MUHC reserves the right to decline media interviews when there is a medical or other justification.

 - The MUHC does not permit journalists in our Emergency Rooms, Operating Rooms or Intensive Care Units or in other areas of the hospital that may be disruptive to healthcare services.